 Even if you’re taking time off from running, active recovery is still very important and will aid post-marathon recovery.
 What is active recovery?
 Active recovery focuses on low-impact exercises and movement to increase blood circulation, reawakening potentially stiff joints and tendons, and keeping you from being too antsy post-marathon.

-In a survey of 14,614 WHOOP members who recorded 30 or more runs in the app from February through April, these were the top recovery modalities that helped runners improve their daily recovery (with reduced RHR and increased HRV):
+In a survey of 14,613 WHOOP members who recorded 30 or more runs in the app in a three month period in 2021, the following recovery methods helped runners improve their daily recovery (with reduced RHR and increased HRV):

-It’s important to test which modalities work for you during your training cycle so you have some go-to treatments after your marathon.
+It’s important to test which behaviors work for you during your training cycle so you have some go-to treatments after your marathon.
 For example, perhaps a 10-minute ice bath following your weekly long run helps reduce inflammation and boosts your HRV the following morning.
-Additional modalities logged by WHOOP members in this survey included acupuncture, cupping, cryotherapy, and red light therapy.
+Additional behaviors logged by WHOOP members in this survey included acupuncture, cupping, cryotherapy, and red light therapy.

-Paired with quality sleep, well-rounded nutrition, and active recovery, choosing a handful of beneficial recovery modalities will efficiently get your body back to baseline, and you’ll be even stronger for your next marathon.
+Paired with quality sleep, well-rounded nutrition, and active recovery, choosing a handful of beneficial recovery behaviors will efficiently get your body back to baseline, and you’ll be even stronger for your next marathon.